Hardy inequalities in normal form: Introduction: Hardy Operators

 This introduction concludes by recalling some standard notation and well-known tools.
 Then, in Section \ref{S2}, both abstract and normal form Hardy operators are defined and the basic relationship between them is stated.
 (It is proved in Section \ref{S5}).
 In addition, normal form parameters are computed for some commonly studied classes of weighted Hardy operators.

 Normal form Hardy inequalities are investigated in Section \ref{S3}.
-This includes simple proofs of the standard boundedness and compactness results, which generalizes them to all abstract Hardy inequalities.
+This includes simple proofs of the standard boundedness and compactness results, which generalize them to all abstract Hardy inequalities.
 It also includes a number of results, primarily about best constants, that hold in the abstract but appear to be new even for the standard weighted Hardy inequalities.
+See part $(iii)$ and the lower bound from part $(ii)$ in each of Theorems \ref{alt0}, \ref{alt1} and \ref{alt2}.
+See also Lemma \ref{tighter}.

 In Section \ref{S4}, a notion of order in a general measure space is introduced and studied.
 Called an \emph{ordered core}, it is the underlying structure needed to establish, in Section \ref{S5}, the close connection between an abstract Hardy operator and its normal form.